 Because many Americans had more money in the 1920s, they could use some of their money to pay for entertainment.
 As movies became more popular, movie theaters opened in major cities.
 A ticket for two movies and a live show cost twenty-five cents.
 In a time before television, people of all ages went to the movies more often than today, sometimes more than once each week.

-The silent movies of the early 1920s created to the first generation of movie stars.
+The silent movies of the early 1920s created the first generation of movie stars.
 Rudolph Valentino and Clara Bow, were two of the first movie stars.
 However, no star was more famous than Charlie Chaplin.
 This tramp with sad eyes, a mustache, big pants, and a cane was the top star of his time.

 Primary Source: Photograph